 MI-TRAIN Course ID: 1112172

-Dates and Locations: March 13, 2025 – Lansing -
+Dates and Locations: April 30, 2026 – Lansing -

 Electric Vehicles (EV) Operations Level Responder

-This four-hour Electric Vehicles (EV) Operations Level Responder course will provide responders with the knowledge to navigate the hazards of electric vehicles.
+This six-hour Electric Vehicles (EV) Operations Level Responder course will provide responders with the knowledge to navigate the hazards of electric vehicles.
 At the conclusion of the course, the participants will be able to:

-- Identify an EV
+- Identify an EV.

-- Read and interpret badging and different types of EV's
+- Read and interpret badging and different types of EV's.

-- Know how and where to find EV ERG's and Rescue Sheets
+- Know how and where to find EV ERG's and Rescue Sheets.

-- Know the difference between ERG's and Rescue Sheets
+- Know the difference between ERG's and Rescue Sheets.

-- Understand charging stations and corresponding charging applications
+- Understand charging stations and corresponding charging applications.

-- Be able to perform damage assessments for damaged EV's
+- Be able to perform damage assessments for damaged EV's.

-- Identify basic EV construction and features
+- Identify basic EV construction and features.

-- Know how to successfully find system disconnects
+- Know how to successfully find system disconnects.

-- Understand the difference between high voltage and low voltage systems
+- Understand the difference between high voltage and low voltage systems.

-- Tactics for EV fires
+- Tactics for EV fires including hands on time with fire blankets and battery pails.

-Cost: $65
+Cost: $95

 MI-TRAIN Course ID: 1123304

-Dates and Locations: December 12, 2024 - Lansing -
+Dates and Locations: November 6, 2025 - Lansing

 Flammable Gas Specialist